-the talk of democracy or rights or justice sensible?
 Are there facts of the matter, as a Humean might ask?
-Or, is such talk either tautological, or worse, a complete fiction?
-Such skeptical thoughts may inappropriate to practical-minded people cheering for global democracy, as if it is already here, or at worst on the way.
-As if echoing E. M. Forster's two cheers for democracy 1 we are witnessing a global spectacle of democratic rhetoric.
+Or, is such talk about alleged facts--for example, women's empowerment--- either tautological, or worse, a complete fiction?
+Such skeptical thoughts may seem inappropriate to practical-minded people cheering for global democracy including women's empowerment, as if it is already here, or at worst on the way.
+As if echoing E. M. Forster's two cheers for democracy3 we are witnessing a global spectacle of democratic rhetoric.
 However, whether this rhetoric resembles reality or is altogether a simulacrum displayed on a mass scale to a global audience is a difficult question to answer.
-The rhetoric on democracy has also been joined by the rhetoric of free markets.
-This juxtaposition of democracy and markets makes it even more difficult to sort out the relationships that create the ensemble we may choose to call the political economy of democracy.
-Postmodern technology and discourse both have a deep and ambiguous role to play in this We need to know what this role is precisely. ensemble.
+The rhetoric on democracy and empowerment has also been joined by the rhetoric of free markets.
+This juxtaposition of democracy and markets makes it even more difficult to sort out the relationships that create the ensemble we may choose to call the political economy of democracy and empowerment.
+Postmodern technology and discourse both have a deep and ambiguous role to play in this ensemble.
+We need to know what this role is precisely.